 As popular as the anti-vaccination movement has become in the past decade, the fact is that vaccines save lives — in all species, including humans.

-If you don’t want to vaccinate your canine companion, you’re both putting his health and life in danger, but you’re also making it impossible for herd immunity to do its job.
+If you don’t want to vaccinate your canine companion, you’re putting his health and life in danger and making it impossible for herd immunity to do its job.

-This means that if your dog gets an infectious disease, they will spread it on to other unvaccinated animals, too.
-Vaccinating your pet is a responsible act for both of you, but it is also responsible for the whole community of pets and pet parents.
+This means that if your dog gets an infectious disease, they will spread it to other unvaccinated animals, too.
+Vaccinating your pet is a responsibility for both of you, but it is also responsible for the whole community of pets and pet parents.

 Side effects of vaccines

-Now that we have established that some vaccines are necessary to prevent potentially deadly diseases let’s look at what adverse reactions they could cause.
+Now that we have established that some vaccines are necessary to prevent potentially deadly diseases let’s examine what adverse reactions they could cause.

 Most dogs experience light fever over the first 24 to 48 hours following the shot, but this happens in humans, too, so it is a common side effect.